sadielbartholomew/creative-matplotlib/contours-on-gradient-backgrounds/README.md

 # Designs for contours on gradient backgrounds

-### Contour plots of products &/or quotients of trigonometric functions on simple gradient backgrounds, generated in *Python* using *matplotlib*.
+### Contour plots of products and/or quotients of trigonometric functions on simple gradient backgrounds.

 #### Created by Sadie Bartholomew, June 2016 - May 2017 *